Kanban-Zai/kanban-zai-version-1.0/core.md

 You must also add the "extend" property pointed to the extension you are extending from.
 Most times this will be the Kanban-Zai core.

+IMPORTANT NOTE:

+* All properties of an extension or module must be inherited, including any properties that they extend from.
+* You may not remove any properties of an extension or module.
+* You may not modify read only properties of an extension or module.
+* You may only change the properties of an extension or module to the values specified in such  extension or module.
+* If there is a property tht does not work for you then do not use that extension or module.
+Create your own.
-IMPORTANT NOTE:  your customisations must not contradict or countermand any aspect of the Kanban-Zai core module but
+* your customisations must not contradict any aspect of the Kanban-Zai core or any extension or module you use.

-                 MAY override that of an extension but must not change the meaning of that extension.
+SANITY CHECK:

+You should probably not create your own extension or module unless you have some experience in Kanban-Zai.
+Additionally you should not nest to deep and you should probably just extend the core in most cases.

 # REQUIRED TEAM NORMS